Palestinians flee northern Gaza after Israel orders 1 million to evacuate as ground attack looms

 “Where is the sense of security in Gaza?
 Is this what Hamas is offering us?” said one resident, Tarek Mraish, standing by an avenue as vehicles flowed by.
 “What has Hamas done to us?
 It brought us catastophe,” he said, using the same Arabic word “nakba” used for the 1948 displacement.

-Gaza's Health Ministry said it was impossible to evacuate the many wounded from hospitals — already struggling with high numbers of dead and injured.
+Gaza's Health Ministry said it was impossible to evacuate the many wounded from hospitals, which are already struggling with high numbers of dead and injured.
 "We cannot evacuate hospitals and leave the wounded and sick to die," spokesperson Ashraf al-Qidra said.

 Farsakh, of the Palestinian Red Crescent, said some medics were refusing to leave and abandon patients and were instead calling colleagues to say goodbye.

-“What will happen to our patients?” she asked.
-“We have wounded, we have elderly, we have children who are in hospitals.”
+“We have wounded, we have elderly, we have children who are in hospitals,” she said.

 Pressed by reporters on whether the army would protect hospitals, U.N. shelters and other civilian locations, Hagari, the Israeli military spokesperson, warned, “It’s a war zone.”